edgedelta/docs/docs/configuration/inputs.md

       docker_mode: true
 ```

+***

 ## Ports

-If enabled, Ports allows you to specify a set of ports and protocols to have the agent listen on for incoming traffic.
-Ports are typically used to listen for traffic from network devices \(firewalls, switches, routers, ...\), time-series metrics \(statsd, graphite, carbon, ...\), as well as centralized logging architectures \(rsyslog, syslog-ng, ...\).
+This input type allows you to specify a set of ports and protocols that the agent will listen for.

+Ports are typically used to listen to incoming traffic from:

+  * Network devices (firewalls, switches, routers)
+  * Time-series metrics (statsd, graphite, carbon)
+  * Centralized logging architectures (rsylog, syslog-ng)

-If you want the agent to process lines not for New Line\("\n"\) but for a specific line separation rule then you need to define a "line\_pattern" regex rule.
+To have the agent process lines for a specific line separation rule, you need to define a "line\_pattern" regex rule.

+  * When you define a "line\_pattern" regex rule, the agent will not process lines for New Line("\n").
+  * To learn more, see [MultiLine Detection](../appendices/line_detection.md).

+Review the following example:

 ```yaml
   ports: